-A woman went into labor mid-flight.
+A woman went into labor midflight.
 Two Carnival cruise ship nurses stepped in to deliver the baby.

 “Super proud of you,” wrote Sthembele Malgas-Mbele, whose profile says he also works for the cruise line.
 “You’re not only an amazing friend but you’re an exceptional nurse and your skills are not bound by the confines of the medical center.
 Great job to you and Christine and Sky was very lucky to have you there when she made her entrance into the world!!”

-Carnival said the two nurses were being repatriated home from the Carnival Breeze cruise ship; the cruise line has been working to return the majority of its crew members home while operations are on hold due to the coronavirus pandemic.
+Carnival said the two nurses were being returned home from the Carnival Breeze cruise ship; the cruise line has been working to return the majority of its crew members home while operations are on hold because of the coronavirus pandemic.
 Most of the industry paused sailings in mid-March, and Carnival announced Monday that it had canceled all cruises through Sept.
 30. A cruise industry association said its members had agreed to extend their pause to Sept.
 15.

 In an earnings release Thursday, parent company Carnival Corp. said about 60,000 employees had been repatriated to more than 130 countries.
 Almost all of the roughly 21,000 crew members who work on ships are expected to be back home by the end of the month, the company said.